neural-computing/INM427-neural-computing-coursework/report/report.md

 ## II.
 Dataset

 The dataset used in this study was taken from the UCI Machine Learning Repository, originally collected from the Phishtank data archive [7].
 The dataset contains features corresponding to 1353 websites, classed as either non-phishing, unknown, or phishing, encoded as 1, 0, and -1 respectively.
 There is a slight imbalance between these classes occurring with a frequency of 548, 702 and 103 for non-phishing, phishing and unknown samples respectively.
 However, this imbalance is not dramatic enough to require additional sampling methods.
+The 8 features and target contained within this dataset were:
+* SFH
+* popUpWidnow
+* SSLfinal_State
+* Request_URL
+* URL_of_Anchor
+* web_traffic
+* URL_Length
+* age_of_domain
+* having_IP_Address
+* Result
+All features are have one of 3 values 1, 0 and -1 and the framework that was originally used to produce them is explained within [8].

 ## III.
 Methodology